 - Tax records

-Fill out a lender’s home loan application form
+6. Fill out the home loan application form

 Remember to only apply with one lender at a time, as multiple applications means multiple credit checks, which can hurt your credit score.